 The mayor’s office will be the final review of the application.
-If they veto, the approval the City Council can overrule the mayor’s veto with a vote.
+If they veto, the approval of the City Council can overrule the mayor’s veto with a vote.

-When all is said and done this will be a lengthy process that will involve a significant financial cost, but the results may be a much more favorable zoning district for your proposed property development.
+When all is said and done, this will be a lengthy process that will involve a significant financial cost, but the results may be a much more favorable zoning district for your proposed property development.

 Rezoning Concerns and Cautions

 The process is long and costly but there are progressive milestones to be hit throughout, and you can stop the process at any time.
 The DCP may tell you early on that your application does not have much merit and has a low likelihood of being approved.
-At this point you can cut your losses and rethink your game plan.
+At this point, you can cut your losses and rethink your game plan.
 If you proceed and get your application approved, you will have a much more favorable circumstance to develop your property.

 Thank You for Reading Our Blog Post on the NYC Rezoning Process.